Apollo

 Where can I park my motorhome overnight in Brisbane?

-If you wish to stay in Brisbane for a while to explore the city, you’ll find several caravan parks and camping sites just a short drive from the city center.
-Popular holiday parks include the Brisbane Holiday Village, Galaxy Caravan Park, and Brisbane Gateway Resort.
+If you wish to stay in Brisbane for a while to explore the city, you’ll find several RV parks and campgrounds just a short drive from downtown (note: overnight camping/sleeping in a vehicle on Brisbane roads/road-related areas is not permitted, so use designated accommodation).
+Well-located holiday parks include the Brisbane Holiday Village and Brisbane Gateway Resort.

 Can I take my rental campervan to Fraser Island?

 No, most rental companies in Australia list Fraser Island as a restricted area.
-4WD campers are also included in this restriction and are not allowed on the island under any circumstances.
-Check with your rental company for any questions regarding restricted areas.
+4WD campers are also often included in this restriction unless explicitly permitted by the supplier.

 Can I take my rental campervan to Moreton Island?

-No, most rental companies in Australia list Moreton Island as a restricted area.
-4WD campervans are also included in this restriction and are not allowed on Moreton Island under any circumstances.
-Check with your rental company for any questions regarding restricted areas.
+No, most rental suppliers in Australia list Moreton Island as a restricted area.
+4WD campervans are also often included in this restriction unless explicitly permitted by the supplier.
+Check with your rental supplier for any questions regarding restricted areas.

 Are one-way campervan rentals available?